I hear a version of that sentence on almost every discovery call.

 2️⃣ Teams need clarity and consistency more than tools.

-3️⃣ Accountability only works when expectations are clear and agreed upon.
+3️⃣ Accountability only works when expectations are clear and agreed to.

-Once those pieces are in place, the team isn’t waiting on the owner — they’re running the business with you.
+Once those pieces are in place, the team isn't waiting on you.
+They're running the business with you.

 KN Literary Arts